liuyuisanai/coco_loss/README.md

 # COCO Loss

-*Update:* we have an updated version of this work, which we call **COCO_v2** and is accepted to NIPS 2017.
-The difference from v1 to v2 is that, in a short story, we (a) propose an optimal scale factor imposed on the input feature before COCO loss; (b) experiments are extended to large-scale face recognition datasets beyond PIPA.
+*Update:* we have an updated version of this work, which we call **COCO_v2** [[arXiv]](https://arxiv.org/pdf/1710.00870.pdf) and is accepted to NIPS 2017.
+The **difference from v1 to v2** is that, in a short story, we (a) propose an optimal scale factor imposed on the input feature before COCO loss; (b) experiments are extended to large-scale face recognition datasets beyond PIPA.

 The codebase is **UPGRADED to COCO_v2.** :)